 Here’s what you need to know about contactless payments, and why they’re so secure:

 Contactless payments — much like EMV payments — are also a lot more secure than payments via magnetic-stripe cards.
 Magstripe cards are extremely outdated (they’ve been around since the 1960s).
 The information associated with your bank account on a magstripe card is static (it’s right there on the stripe).
 So, if fraudsters get hold of your card, it’s relatively easy for them to lift and clone your data (and go on a shopping spree).
 With contactless payment, you don’t have to worry about that.

 A contactless payment, as the name suggests, doesn’t require any physical contact between the buyer’s smartphone or credit card and the POS terminal.
 You might also have heard the term NFC, which stands for “near field communication.”
 It’s the technology that powers contactless payments through a type of radio frequency identification (called RFID).
 NFC transactions take place over a specific radio frequency that enables the card or smartphone to communicate with the card machine when they’re close together (usually 10 centimetres or less).

 What is the maximum contactless payment?

 Plans to raise the limit for contactless payments were already in discussions between the retail and finance sectors to align other European countries who had increased their contactless limit.
-However, as part of the industry’s response to the Covid-19 pandemic, the contactless payment limit has been increased from £30 to £45.
-Starting in April 2020, retailers can now accept contactless payments up to the new limit of £45.
+However, as part of the industry’s response to the Covid-19 pandemic, In April 2020 the contactless payment limit was increased from £30 to £45, and from October 15th 2021 it is being increased again to £100.

-If you have customers that want to spend more than £45, they can still choose to pay through Chip & PIN, cash, and other forms of contactless payments, such as mobile payments, which do not have an upper limit when authenticated through biometric technologies.
+If you have customers that want to spend more than £100, they can still choose to pay through Chip & PIN card payment, cash, and other forms of contactless payments, such as mobile payments, which do not have an upper limit when authenticated through biometric technologies.